Proper Hair Care And You: How To Take Care Of Your Head

 Foods For Healthy And Strong Hair

 Salmon: Full of omega-3 fatty acids, it is an essential acid which can help your immune system.
-It can also help hair grow in thicker and fuller.
+It can also help hair grow in thicker and fuller for proper hair care.

 - Greek Yogurt: This food has a lot of protein in it, which is the building block of your hair and cells.
 It also contains vitamin B5, which helps blood circulation reach the scalp and promotes growth.